Philosophy meets the internet!

 Philosophy pioneered the online courses at OUDCE.
 There are currently ten philosophy courses.
 I wrote four of them, and commissioned the rest from other philosophers.

-A short description of each of our online courses follows, together with a link to its author (unless the author is me), and a link to the OUDCE booking form.
-I do hope you’ll come and join us (and then get back to me here and tell me all about it).
+A short description of each of OUDCE’s online courses (correct as from 2021) follows, together with a link to its author (unless the author is me), and a link to the OUDCE booking form.

 Introduction to Philosophy (written by Dr. Annamaria Carusi): We think we know, but do we?
 We think we are free, but are we?
 We think our actions are moral, but are they?
 What is this reality we take ourselves to live in?
 The oldest questions meet the newest technology in this online introduction to philosophy.

 Introduction to Political Philosophy (Written by Professor Jonathan Wolff) Political philosophy contains some of the greatest writings in the western intellectual tradition.
 This online course introduces the student to the central questions concerning the state by means of classical and contemporary texts.

 Introduction to The Philosophy of Science (Written by Professor James Ladyman): This course introduces key issues in the philosophy of science, including debates about the nature of the scientific method, theories of confirmation, the demarcation of science from non-science, the rationality of theory change, and scientific realism.

 Introduction to Philosophy of Mind (written by me) The philosophy of mind is concerned with questions about the nature of mind and the relation between our minds and the physical world.
 This course provides is an introduction to the mind-body problem, one of the most intractable problems in philosophy.
 This course is based on my podcast series A Romp Through the Philosophy of Mind.